Godot-Languages-Support/godot-lang-support/README.md

 # 🗺 An overview of the available language bindings for Godot & Co

-Godot Languages Support aims to provide a faithful snapshot of the language bindings, support, and extension projects that target Godot Engine or its various source code forks.
+This repository aims to provide a faithful overview of the available language bindings,

-Godot Engine and its forks are licensed by their respective maintainers.
-Relevant licensing information is available on their website or on public source code mirrors.
+and other related projects that target the Godot Engine, or one of its many forks.

-For each language support project, look for a `LICENSE` file on their public source code mirror, or contact the project's maintainers for licensing information.
+For each language support project, look for the individual `LICENSE` file on the public repository that is linked.

-This document is licensed under [CC-BY-4.0](/LICENSE).
-We do need [help](/#help) to keep it as up-to-date as possible!
+This document itself is licensed under the [CC-BY-4.0](/LICENSE).
+We do welcome [help](/#help) to keep it as up-to-date as possible!

 ## Categories